2016 Product Updates can be viewed here.

 This kit quickly converts your trailer into a full sized jogger.
 The Burley Jogger Kit package includes a 16-inch alloy spoked front wheel for easy running and jogging.

-A. Adjustments to the Solstice’s tracking can be made by locking the front wheel in place and adjusting the small yellow knob on the left hand side of the tire.
+Adjustments to the Solstice’s tracking can be made by locking the front wheel in place and adjusting the small yellow knob on the upper portion of the front wheel’s fork.
 Adjust accordingly depending on if the trailer tracks left or right.

 For cycling: Your Burley Tail Wagon comes ready to attach to your bicycle.
 Simply attach the standard hitch to your bike as shown in the owner’s manual and you are ready to roll.

 For walking: The Burley Tail Wagon pet trailer is compatible with the One-Wheel and 2-Wheel Stroller Kits.
 Once your Burley Stroller kit is installed, it coverts your pet trailer into a stable, sturdy stroller.
 With the One-Wheel Stroller Kit you can switch between bike trailer and stroller in less than a minute without any tools.